Crusty Eyes in the Morning? What’s Going On and How to Fix It?

 5. Digital Eye Strain

 We all spend too much time staring at screens.
-Phones, laptops, TVs, all of them dry out your eyes.
+Phones, laptops, TVs—all of them dry out your eyes.
 You blink less, tears evaporate faster, and your eyes get tired.

 At night, your eyes try to fix it by making more mucus, which dries into that morning crust.

-f you spend long hours on screens, blue light glasses can help.
+If you spend long hours on screens, blue light glasses can help.
 They ease eye strain and help your eyes relax more before bed.
 It’s a small thing that can make mornings feel a lot better.

 How to Stop Waking Up with Crusty Eyes